Family & Divorce Law

 Funding Your Case

-We understand that legal costs can be a significant worry when you’re already dealing with relationship breakdown.
-There are various ways to fund family law cases, and we’ll help you explore all available options to ensure you can access the legal support you need.
+We understand that legal costs can be a significant worry when you are already dealing with relationship breakdown.
+There are various ways to fund family law cases, and we will help you explore all available options to ensure you can access the legal support you need.